vanallenlab/moalmanac/docs/description-of-inputs.md

 - `Tumor_Sample_Barcode`, string associated with the tumor profile
 - `Matched_Norm_Sample_Barcode`, string associated with the corresponding normal profile
 - `Annotation_Transcript`, transcript associated with variant
-- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes.
 - `t_ref_count`, number of reference alleles observed at genomic position
 - `t_alt_count`, number of alternate alleles observed at genomic position

+At least one of the following also must be included:
+- `HGVSp_Short`, protein change associated with the variant using the one-letter amino acid codes
+- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes

 ## Somatic variants from validation sequencing
 `--validation_handle` anticipates a tab delimited file which contains somatic variants (snvs and/or indels) from any form of validation or orthogonal sequencing on the tumor; such as re-sequencing the same tissue or somatic variants called from RNA.
-This file should follow the guideline's set by the TCGA's [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+This file should follow the guideline's set by either TCGA or GDC [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).

 Variants from this file are only used for confirmation and are not used for discovery.
 Specifically, MOAlmanac will look for reported somatic variants in the validation sequencing and identify if any supporting reads are present and if there is sufficient power for detection.
 This is consistent with best practices recommended by [Yizhak et al. 2019](https://science.sciencemag.org/content/364/6444/eaaw0726.long).